 Under ASU 2016-13, the Company is required to remeasure expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable forecasts.
-The allowance for doubtful accounts represents the Company's estimate of expected credit losses relating to these factors.
-Amounts are written off against the allowances for doubtful accounts when the Company determines that a customer account is uncollectible.
-As of March 31, 2023 and December 31, 2022, the Company's allowance for doubtful accounts was \$2.0 million and \$2.3 million, respectively.
+The allowance for credit losses represents the Company's estimate of expected credit losses relating to these factors.
+Amounts are written off against the allowances for credit losses when the Company determines that a customer account is uncollectible.